 In a role previously incarnated by Laura La Plante (1927), Helen Twelvetrees (1930), and, most famously, Paulette Goddard (1939), Lynley portrays a young heiress-to-be whose inheritance will be forfeited if, after spending one night at her deceased relative’s foreboding mansion, a doctor fails to pronounce her sane.

-Below are Carol Lynley and Robby Benson presenting two Academy Awards in the short film categories at the 1979 ceremony, the year The Cat and the Canary came out.
-Winner Taylor Hackford would later direct An Officer and a Gentleman and Ray.
+Below are Carol Lynley and Robby Benson presenting two Academy Awards in the short film categories at the 1979 ceremony.

-- Broadcast the same year The Poseidon Adventure hit theaters, John Llewellyn Moxey’s mystery thriller The Night Stalker (1972) became the most widely watched made-for-TV feature up to that time.
-The plot chronicles the search for a serial killer who might just happen to be a vampire.
-Darren McGavin is the cop investigating the case; Lynley is his girlfriend/apparent sex worker, a relatively brief and none too effectual role or performance – though her character is the one who comes up with the vampire possibility.
-Yet she succeeds in stealing all her scenes just by being on screen.
+- Broadcast the same year The Poseidon Adventure hit theaters, John Llewellyn Moxey’s mystery thriller The Night Stalker (1972) became the highest-rated TV movie up to that time.
+The plot chronicles the search for a serial killer who may or may not be a vampire; Darren McGavin is the cop investigating the case while Lynley, looking great in a relatively brief and none too effectual role, is his girlfriend/possible sex worker.

-For the most part, however, Carol Lynley’s TV appearances – much like those in motion pictures – were mind-boggling cases of “What’s a beautiful, charismatic actress like you doing in a dump like this?”
+But for the most part, Carol Lynley’s TV appearances – much like those in motion pictures – were mind-boggling cases of “What’s a beautiful, charismatic actress like you doing in a dump like this?”

 As a TV series guest star, among her dumpy surroundings were The Love Boat, The Fall Guy, the daytime soap opera Another World, and no less than 11 Fantasy Island episodes.